Phil Mitchell: Storylines

-2005–present

 Phil returns 18 months later, needing more money.
 He attacks Ian, who calls the police and Phil is arrested.
 However, the case collapses after Grant returns to Walford and pays a witness to change his testimony and Phil is released.
-The brothers return to Walford when Peggy requests they help his sister Sam (Kim Medcalf), who is wrongfully remanded in custody for Den's murder; Den was murdered by his second wife and Sam's nemesis, Chrissie (Tracy-Ann Oberman), after the duo and Sam's friend Zoe Slater (Michelle Ryan) initially worked together to get revenge on Den for his nefarious activities – including Sam's intent to avenge Phil's ordeal.
+The brothers return to Walford when Peggy requests they help his sister, Sam Mitchell (Kim Medcalf), who is wrongfully remanded in custody for Den's murder; Den was murdered by his second wife and Sam's nemesis, Chrissie Watts (Tracy-Ann Oberman), after the duo and Sam's friend Zoe Slater (Michelle Ryan) initially worked together to get revenge on Den for his nefarious activities – including Sam's intent to avenge Phil's ordeal.
 Upon arriving at the square, Phil and Grant notice Peggy being mugged and end up rescuing her.
 Shortly afterwards, they learn that Peggy's mugging was organised by her enemy and Walford's newly installed crime kingpin: Johnny Allen (Billy Murray).
 This prompts Phil and Grant to confront Johnny, warning him to stay away from Peggy under the threat of further violence.
 The pair then confront Chrissie in the pub, where Phil stops Grant from attacking her and Dennis, before Sharon intervenes on their behalf.
 However, Sharon and Dennis soon learn the truth about Chrissie killing Den and they end up joining forces with the Mitchells to help Sam against Chrissie – with Phil and Dennis putting their differences aside over their previous rivalry.